huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 ![selector](https://cloud.githubusercontent.com/assets/2366334/4603480/5f2d3274-516d-11e4-80c5-8e5df55f9fd1.png)

 ### Random Selector ###
 There's a simple variation of the selector task that can make your AI more interesting and varied, the non-deterministic selector.
 While the standard selector runs each of its children in a strict order defined in advance by who has created the tree, the non-deterministic variation runs its children in a random order.
 As an example, imagine a dog that wants to rest, it could either sit or lie down.
-You can quickly implement this behavior by using a random selector with tho children, `Sit Down` and `Lie Down`.
+You can quickly implement this behavior by using a random selector with two children, `Sit Down` and `Lie Down`.
 ![random selector](https://cloud.githubusercontent.com/assets/2366334/10428008/881c282e-70ee-11e5-92b4-9d232b066383.png)

 ### Sequence ###